TriticeaeToolbox/PHGv2/cluster-snprelate3/README.md

 ![CMD1](https://github.com/TriticeaeToolbox/PHGv2/blob/main/cluster-snprelate/images/snprelate-cmdscale-HQEC.png)

-next look at hapmap_2019 accessions.
-There are accessions distantly related in PCA3 and PCA4.
-The cmdscale(ibs) also shows accessions different that PHG470.
-You can see a pattern that is produced from over 100 accessions that are identical but don't cluster together.
-It could be differences in
+next look at 2019_hapmap accessions.
+There are 200 accession accessions that are the same between 2019_hapmap and PHG470.
+The PCA clustering show differences in PCA3 and PCA4.
+The cmdscale(ibs) also shows accessions different then in PHG470.
+It appears that some of the accessions in 2019_hapmap are more genetically different then the PHG470 population
-- protocol
-- liftover to RefSeqV2
-- the accessions themselves

 ![PCA2](https://github.com/TriticeaeToolbox/PHGv2/blob/main/cluster-snprelate/images/snprelate-pca-2019hapmap.png)